Academic Regulations

 A student is not automatically granted permission to repeat a course; the student must apply to the dean for permission to do so.
 The dean will then consult with the faculty and review the student’s overall record before granting permission to repeat.
 The College does not guarantee the availability of more than one opportunity to repeat a course or internship.

-Once a student is removed from academic probation, he/she may again represent the University in intercollegiate and major leadership activities.
+Once a student is removed from academic notice, they may again represent the University in intercollegiate and major leadership activities.
 Student organizations within the University are encouraged to adopt a similar policy for persons in or aspiring to leadership positions in such organizations.

-Any student who is on probation or is having academic difficulties that might lead to probation is encouraged to contact the associate or assistant dean of his/her college and/or the Associate Provost for Academic Excellence and Student Success, who will assist the student in obtaining additional academic support services.
+Any student who is on academic notice or is having academic difficulties that might lead to academic notice is encouraged to contact their Advising Specialist, College/School Associate or Assistant Dean, and/or the Associate Provost for Academic Excellence and Student Success, who will assist the student in obtaining additional academic support services.

 The information in this catalog does not constitute a contract between the university and the student.
 The university reserves the right to make changes in curricula, admission policies and processes, tuition and financial aid, academic standards and guidelines, student services and any other regulations or policies set forth in this catalog without giving prior notice.